gokulm/BoltOn/docs/cli.md

     dotnet new bohandler -n GetStudentCount -R int

-The request and the handler will be added in **GetStudentCountHandler.cs** file inside Handlers folder (folder will be created if it doesn't exist).
+The request and the handler will be added in **GetStudentsCountHandler.cs** file inside Handlers folder (Handlers folder will be created if it doesn't exist).

     namespace Handlers
     {